markjnkim/es_mod/01-html/content/step-2-header-footer.md

 3. **Border** sits on the outside edge of the padding and the inside edge of the margin.
 This layer's sides, size, and styles can be specified, similarly to the padding and margin.
 Such as border-bottom or border-style or even border-top-color.
 This property also needs a weight of the line, style, and color in order to render.

-4. **Margin** surrounds the CSS box and touches the adjacent elements.
-This property's values are designated like the padding and can be specified by side and size.
+4. **Margin** behaves a lot like `padding` does, whereas `padding` creates space _inside_ the box, `margin` creates space _outside_ the box and pushes any other HTML tags before and after it away.
+It also behaves like `padding` in the sense of how it's values are provided (top, right, bottom, left).

 All four of these pieces are included in a browser's calculation of an HTML element's dimensions.
 This is something that even veteran developers can get tripped up with, as it may be easy to assume that the HTML's height or width should only be accounting for the physical/visible content inside of it.
 But in reality, the content is only a piece of the puzzle.